 Lilacs are superior performers when it comes to blooming.
 They develop buds in the fall which overwinter and burst into color and scent in spring.
-Winter freezes can damage some tender varieties but the majority of lilac cultivars are hardy to United States Department of Agriculture zones 4 or even 3.
+Winter freezes can damage some tender varieties, but the majority of lilac cultivars are hardy to USDA zones 4 or even 3.
 With good pruning practices and some spring babying, the plants handle a hard winter beautifully and need little special lilac care in winter.

 Winterizing Lilac Shrubs

 Lilac winter care starts with good siting and a healthy plant.
-The plant needs at least 8 hours of sunshine and alkaline to neutral soil.
-When choosing a planting location, avoid planting them against a light colored building or wall, as this can cause winter burn from the reflection.
+The plant needs at least eight hours of sunshine and alkaline to neutral soil.
+When choosing a planting location, avoid planting them against a light-colored building or wall, as this can cause winter burn from the reflection.

 They make a brilliant front of house display and darker buildings can actually afford lilac winter protection.
 However, avoid planting them too close to the foundation, as their roots can cause issues over time.
 Prune off the spent flower heads to help promote bud formation.
 Winterizing lilac shrubs is not the intensive process it is for sensitive plants.